 Bioaccumulation testing requirements within REACH and other EU frameworks

 The bioconcentration factor (BCF) determined by the OECD 305 flow through fish test is considered as a standard endpoint in all EU legislative frameworks.
 For biocides, plant protection products and human medicinal products the test is mandatory for risk assessment if the substances log Kow exceeds 3, for veterinary pharmaceuticals if log Kow exceeds 4 and for REACH registered substances if the production volume is above 100t/a and log Kow > 4.5.
 Thus, “bioaccumulation” from a present regulatory point of view is operationally defined through the bioconcentration from the aqueous phase.
-Although also other data can be used in a weight of evidence approach, the outlined criteria in Annex XIII of REACH refer to bioconcentration in an aquatic environment.
+Although other data can also be used in a weight of evidence approach, the outlined criteria in Annex XIII of REACH refer to bioconcentration in an aquatic environment.

 The BCF is not the most relevant indicator of bioaccumulation for all substances (Klecka & Muir 2008).
 Therefore, the need of considering all available information in a weight of evidence approach is proposed by a recent review (Rauert et al. 2014).